Skip to content

 Note

 When using a project through the project attribute, the Lean version is automatically inferred from the project.
-You cannot specify both lean_version and project parameters.
+Both lean_version and project parameters cannot be specified simultaneously.

 Local Lean Projects